AutoPMVs/PMV_Generator_Prod/README.txt

 Once installed, download the program from the git repositry and open in pycharm.
-Go to Terminal and type pip install -r requirements.txt Wait to finish and then run UI_Main_Simplified
+Go to Terminal and type pip install -r requirements.txt In Resources/Datalists/PathListReduced change the 2 fields coloured red to your own paths:
+	AudioSegmentPath - Where you installed ffmpeg
+	pythonPath - Where you installed python (or your virtual environment for this project) Wait to finish and then run UI_Main_Simplified

 On the left hand side are the options for making your pmv.